 Constructed between 1912 and 1914, the Astoria has a fascinating and turbulent history.
 The first independent Hungarian government was formed here in 1918, but later the Nazi high command used the Astoria more or less as its headquarters, as did the Soviet forces during the ill-fated revolution of 1956.
-Nowadays, rooms are genteel, spacious, and comfortable.
-The hotel's restaurant, with its dripping chandeliers and pink marble columns, is a wonderful place to relive the Central European coffeehouse tradition, even if it is, sadly, often empty.
+Nowadays, rooms are genteel, spacious, and comfortable, and the hotel's old-fashioned, gentle vibe is welcoming.

 The Astoria's location is great and not so great simultaneously: effectively above a metro stop, close to the Jewish Quarter and walking distance from the main sights, the problem is that the building is perched on a very busy crossroads, which can feel quite hectic on leaving the hotel - plus sirens can disturb guests who want to open their windows.

 Half of the rooms are currently being updated, and half have recently had the same treatment, which is a good thing, as they currently feel a little too traditional--although even the renovated ones keep the old-fashioned style, with red carpets, heavy drapes and gold throws.
 However, saying that, all of the rooms are cozy and reasonably-sized, features which will hopefully be retained in the renovations.
 And despite the old-school feel, there is air-conditioning.

 YOU SHOULD KNOW Rooms don't have tea or coffee making facilities, which is a shame.

 Bathrooms have showers over baths and shower curtains.
 The non-renovated ones are in need of their upcoming update, with some showing signs of wear.
 The newer versions, in cream, are more modern and feel more spacious.